fuchsfranklin/fuchsfranklin.github.io/_pages/about.md

   - /about.html
 ---

 Currently, I am attending Johns Hopkins University for a master's in biostatistics.
-This summer, I am working at the Pfizer Computational Sciences Group under Dr. Liang Xue.
+This summer, I am working in Data Science at the Pfizer Computational Sciences Group under Dr. Liang Xue.

 My Interests
 ======